kontent-ai/smart-link/README.md

 ###### [Usage](#usage) | [Contributing](https://github.com/kontent-ai/smart-link/blob/master/CONTRIBUTING.md) | [Troubleshooting](https://github.com/kontent-ai/smart-link/blob/master/TROUBLESHOOTING.md) | [Breaking changes](https://github.com/kontent-ai/smart-link/blob/master/BREAKING.md)

-> Kontent Smart Link SDK can be used to automatically inject smart links
+> Kontent.ai Smart Link SDK can be used to automatically inject smart links
 > to Kontent.ai according to manually specified [HTML data attributes](https://www.w3schools.com/tags/att_data-.asp)
 > on your website.
 It also lets you connect your website with Web Spotlight for faster editing and preview of your content.
 >
-> :warning: Kontent Smart Link SDK is **a browser-only SDK**, which means that the Node.js environment is not currently supported.
+> :warning: Kontent.ai Smart Link SDK is **a browser-only SDK**, which means that the Node.js environment is not currently supported.
 Make sure to always initialize
 > the Smart Link SDK in a browser context.

 ## Installation